faster-cpython/benchmarking-public/results/bm-20240816-3.14.0a0-5e4c3d3/bm-20240816-pythonperf2-x86_64-faster%2dcpython-specialize_shadowed_-3.14.0a0-5e4c3d3-vs-base.md

 # HPT report

-- Reliability score: 58.38% likely to be faster
+- Reliability score: 50.18% likely to be slow
-- 90% likely to have a speedup of 1.00x
+- 90% likely to have a slowdown of 1.00x
-- 95% likely to have a speedup of 1.00x
+- 95% likely to have a slowdown of 1.00x
-- 99% likely to have a speedup of 1.00x
+- 99% likely to have a slowdown of 1.00x

 # Memory
 - memory change: 1.00x